Solar rebates and incentives in Queensland

 Reading time: 5 minutes

 The state of Queensland leads the way when it comes to solar adoption in Australia.
-Well over 1 Million systems have been installed in the sunshine state, taking the tally of home with solar panels to 49% 1.
+Well over 1.17 Million systems have been installed in the sunshine state, taking the tally of homes with solar panels to over 53% 1.

 The QLD solar rebate is available to all households and businesses that install new solar panels.